Mikej81/http-keepalive/README.md

 GET /api/health
 ```

-**No parameters needed.** This endpoint doesn't analyze any domain—it just tells you if the service is working.
+**No parameters needed.** This endpoint doesn't analyze any domain, it just tells you if the service is working.

 **Example request:**